sandialabs/pecos/documentation/qc_tests.rst

 Custom static analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^

+Static analysis operates on the entire data set to determine if all data points are normal or anomalous.
 Input for custom static analysis includes:

 * Custom quality control function with the following general form::